aroemers/mount-lite/README.md

 * **Supports extensions**, some powerful ones are provided, such as data-driven system configs and tools.namespace integration.
 * **Small, simple and composable implementation**, less magic and less code is less bugs.

+This [blog post](https://functionalbytes.nl/clojure/mount/mount-lite/2016/02/11/mount-lite.html) explains why mount-lite was created.
+Note that the blog post covers version 1.0 of mount-lite; the API has changed since then.

 ## Getting started